DrakeAaditya/Basic-Computer-Graphics/README.md

 # Basic-Computer-Graphics
-This repository contains some basic algorithms used in the field of computer graphics.
-The programming language used is C.
+This repository contains some basic algorithms used in the field of computer graphics and multimedia.
+The programming language used for implementation is C.